DeathGumi/Food-Truck-Finder/README.md

 - [x] fix image bug
 - https://stackoverflow.com/questions/38892672/react-why-child-component-doesnt-update-when-prop-changes Link for debugging look at tomorrow
 - [ ] currentmode undefined need to fix (same issue as the delete)

+# Oct 8

+- [ ] Maybe add food truck and save somewhere (can add image)
+    - [ ] Fix delete foodtruck (Still bugged)
+- [ ] Reformat a little make page look better (different fonts) / See what to add or remove
+    - [ ] Still need to fix modal make look better
+    - [ ] Maybe change the color of the font
+    - [ ] Could add to the modal as welle for delete review and food truck) -> we currently have it for add foodtruck but couldnt figure it out
+- https://stackoverflow.com/questions/38892672/react-why-child-component-doesnt-update-when-prop-changes Link for debugging look at tomorrow
+- [ ] currentmode undefined need to fix (same issue as the delete)